 George Lutz was curious about paranormal activity and actively tried to summon spirits, but had a financial motivation to sell his story to the media due to the family's severe debt.
 And Weber, DeFeo Jr.'s attorney, said the haunting was all a hoax — which he purportedly conjured up with Anson while drinking.

-At present, the Dutch Colonial home is nothing to scoff at.
-With five bedrooms, three and a half bathrooms, and a boathouse on a canal off the Long Island Sound, the house is rather substantial.
+At present, the Dutch Colonial home is quite a property.
+With five bedrooms, three and a half bathrooms, and a boathouse on a canal off the Long Island Sound, the house can command a high price and attract wealthy buyers.

 Despite its appeal, after the Lutz family moved out, it went into foreclosure in 1977.

 It was next owned by James and Barbara Cromarty, the owners of Riverhead Raceway.
-The Cromartys changed the Amityville horror house address from 112 Ocean Avenue to 108, hoping to stave off stalkers and retain its fluctuating value.
+The Cromartys changed the Amityville Horror house address from 112 Ocean Avenue to 108, hoping to stave off stalkers and retain its fluctuating value.
+To this day, the Amityville Horror house address remains as 108.

 After an uneventful decade living within its walls, they sold it to Peter and Jeanne O'Neill in 1987.
 The O'Neills sold in 1997 for $310,000, to Brian Wilson — not the Beach Boys singer.
 Most recently, the house sold for $605,000 in 2017.